 The biggest benefit of Square is boiled down to convenience.
 Square provides you with an app, a dongle for swiping cards, a full POS (point of sale) device, and a system that users not only are familiar with but also benefit from built-in loyalty programs.
 Not to mention a solid inventory management system.
 In this era, who would turn down that level of convenience?

 If we take a step back from that shiny, golden nugget of Square goodness, we can see that all of this convenience can be found elsewhere for less.
-Some small business owners would absolutely prefer to simplicity Square offers, and there is certainly a time and place for it.
+Some small business owners would absolutely prefer the simplicity Square payment processing offers, and there is certainly a time and place for it.
 But if you’re looking to grow and scale your company, there’s a better way.

-The Benefits of Square CBD Without Being Tied Down
+The Benefits of Square CBD Payment Processing Without Being Tied Down

 This sounds a lot like what we mentioned before about Square CBD Program.
 The biggest difference is that this is your own account that you have control over.
 So if the processor gets back to you with rates you don’t like, fees that don’t apply to you, and a monthly reserve that seems out outrageous, then we can negotiate it.